zackees/sudo-win32/README.md

 If this package solves a problem in your life then you are obligated to give this repo a star.
 If you don't, then you are a bad person.

-Note that as this release the command always return 0 indicating success, regardless of the actual exit code of the command.
-Fixing this is none trivial.
+Note that as this release:
+  1. the command always return 0 indicating success, regardless of the actual exit code of the command.
+  2. The output of the command is not captured.

 # How this works